alanszp/kb-technology/guides/node.js.md

 * [instanbul](https://github.com/gotwarlost/istanbul): Code coverage for JS.
 * [proxyquire](https://github.com/thlorenz/proxyquire): Tool for mocking module dependencies.

-### Development

-  We build applications with [Express](http://expressjs.com/), is simple, minimalistic, it has support for API's and templating, web use [Jade](http://jade-lang.com/) for templates.

 ### Authentication

   We use [passport](http://passportjs.org/) as authentication middleware, OAuth, OAuth 2, Google, Facebook, Twitter, local with Mongo ( Can also be used with Postgresql but there's no default node module for that )